 Large, prominent veins in the elderly

-In some case, bulging veins are caused by advancing age, because the aging process can cause veins to weaken and lose their elasticity.
+Age is a large contributor to bulging veins because the aging process can cause veins to weaken and lose their elasticity.
 At that point, they become enlarged and bulge.
-Veins can also bulge as the result of trauma or injury, the presence of a skin abscess or boil, or as the result of phlebitis, a minor infection caused by inflammation.
+Veins can also bulge as the result of trauma, the presence of a skin abscess or boil, or as the result of Phlebitis, an infection caused by inflammation.
 Although there is no immediate cause for concern, these veins should be checked by a doctor.